Optimizing PDFs for ADA and WCAG Compliance: A Comprehensive Guide

 1. Use Structured Content

 Structured content is the foundation of accessible PDFs.
 Documents must include tagged elements like headings, paragraphs, lists, and tables to guide screen readers.
-Proper tagging ensures a logical reading order, critical for users relying on assistive technologies.
+Proper tagging ensures a logical reading order, which is critical for users relying on assistive technologies.
 Adobe Acrobat Pro’s tagging feature allows manual or automated tagging, though auto-tagging often requires human review to correct errors.

 2. Add Alternative Text for Images